drovani/drovani.github.io/_posts/2014-03-21-Establishing-Knockoutjs-Design-Patterns.md

 Now that I have been tinkering with Knockout for about a year, I have finally settled on a host of design patterns that I feel strike a nice balance between rigid consistency and flexible prototyping.
 I like to have all of my code look very similar.
 I can look at most code that
 I have written and know about when I worked on it last.
-I can usually even look at code that several other developers have touched and see what is mine and what is everyone else?s code.
+I can usually even look at code that several other developers have touched and see what is mine and what is everyone else's code.
 Now that I have a team to direct and an expanding code base to maintain, I have realized that
 I need to document my own code patterns.

 [!["It's good to be the king"](http://img.youtube.com/vi/lZKiYgcgBAY/0.jpg)](https://youtu.be/lZKiYgcgBAY "It's good to be the king'")